What is Asset Allocation?

 How to Start Investing

-3. Choose the Right Investments: Choosing the right investments is like picking the right tools for a job.
+- Choose the Right Investments: Choosing the right investments is like picking the right tools for a job.
 It depends on what you want to achieve.
 For example, if you want to grow your money fast, you might choose stocks.
 But if you want to keep your money safe, you might choose bonds or cash.
 It can be hard to choose the right investments – but Echo Trade makes it easier by providing you ready-made portfolios created by registered investment advisors.
-For example, Validea Capital Management offers 5 different strategies that are all available to copy for a monthly subscription fee.

 How to Manage Your Investments